Shapley-PC: Constraint-based Causal Structure Learning with a Shapley Inspired Framework: Introduction

 \section{Introduction}

-Causal Structure Learning (CSL), also referred to as Causal Discovery, is the process of extracting the causal relationships among variables in data, and represent them as graphs.
-Learning (causal) graphs is important because of their causal interpretation.
-It corresponds to collecting and validating, with data, the assumptions necessary to perform causal inference, e.g. with causal graphical models \citep{peters2017elements} or Functional Causal Models (FCM) \citep{spirtes2000causation,pearl_2009}, for the estimation of causal effects, such as the impact of an action or treatment on an outcome.
-Causal effects are ideally discovered through interventions or randomised control trials, but these can be expensive, time consuming or unethical, e.g. establishing if smoking causes cancer.
-Hence the need to use observational, as opposed to interventional, data to study causes and effects \citep{peters2017elements, Schlkopf2021towards}.
+Causal Structure Learning (CSL), also referred to as causal discovery, is the process of extracting causal relationships among variables in data, and represent them as graphs.
+Learning structural relations is important because of their causal interpretation.
+It corresponds to collecting and validating, with data, the assumptions necessary to perform causal inference, e.g. using causal graphical models~\citep{peters2017elements} or Functional Causal Models (FCM)~\citep{spirtes2000causation,pearl2009causality}.
+These models allow the estimation of causal effects, such as the impact of an action or treatment on an outcome.
+Causal effects are ideally discovered through real life experiments in the form of randomised control trials, but these can be expensive, time consuming or unethical, e.g. in establishing if smoking causes cancer, one would need some of the experiment's subjects to take up smoking.
+Thus, it is important to be able to use observational, as opposed to experimental, data to study causes and effects~\citep{peters2017elements, scholkopf2021toward}.

-CSL has been studied extensively in various settings and a number of methods have been proposed to address the challenge (see e.g. \citep{glymour2019review,vowels2022d, ZANGA2022survey} for overviews).
-The literature is broadly divided into three classes of methods: constraint-based, score-based and FCM-based methods (for details see Section~\ref{sec:related}).
-In this paper, we provide a novel constraint-based method.
+CSL has been studied extensively in various settings and several methods have been proposed to address it (see e.g.~\citep{glymour2019review,vowels2022d, ZANGA2022survey} for overviews).
+The literature includes three classes of methods: constraint-based, score-based and FCM-based methods.
+In this paper, we focus on constraint-based methods, and provide a novel CSL algorithm of this class.

-Constraint-based methods use conditional independence tests and graphical rules based on d-separation \citep{pearl_2009} to recover as much of the causal structure as possible, under different assumptions \citep{colombo2014order}.
-Under the assumption of causal sufficiency, i.e. that no latent common causes are missing from the data, the Peter Clark (PC)-algorithm \citep{spirtes2000causation} recovers a graph encoding as much of the discoverable relations as possible (see Section~\ref{sec:background}).
-Depending on the assumptions, the output of constraint-based methods may be sound and complete \citep{spirtes2000causation} and asymptotically consistent \citep{kalisch2007estimating, harris2013consistent}.
-However, with a finite sample, errors can emerge from the multiple conditional independence tests performed.
+Constraint-based methods use conditional independence tests and graphical rules based on d-separation~\citep{pearl2009causality} to recover as much of the causal structure as possible, under different assumptions~\citep{colombo2014order}.
+Under the assumption of causal sufficiency, i.e. that no latent common causes are present in the data, the PC\footnote{From its creators' names: \textbf{P}eter Spirtes and \textbf{C}lark Glymour.} algorithm~\citep{spirtes2000causation} recovers graphs encoding as much of the discoverable relations as possible (see \S\ref{sec:related}).
+Depending on the assumptions, the output of constraint-based methods may be sound and complete~\citep{spirtes2000causation} and asymptotically consistent~\citep{kalisch2007estimating, harris2013consistent}.
+However, with a finite sample, errors can emerge from the several conditional independence tests performed.